lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 Where possible, electronic copies of records, reports, and data should be encrypted and password protected.
 Lost or stolen Church-owned devices or storage media should be reported promptly at incidents.ChurchofJesusChrist.org.
-Misuse of Church information should also be reported.
+Misuse of Church information, including personal data, should also be reported.

+A membership council may be necessary in serious cases of misuse of personal data (see 32.6.3.4).
+Such misuse includes deliberately entering false information in Church systems or intentionally using or sharing personal data for non-Church purposes.

 33.9.1.1